Thank you for your feedback

 If you have to move out of your home because it's no longer safe for you to live there, or it's being demolished, you can make a homeless application to the council's housing department.
 If you don't have anywhere else to go, the council may have a duty to rehouse you.

 More information and advice on health and safety standards in rented homes

 If your home is not fit to live in and you are not sure what to do, contact a Shelter advice centre, Citizens Advice, your local council or other local advice centres.
-Use our directory to find local agencies, or call the Civil Legal Advice Helpline on 0845 345 4 345 for free initial advice.
+Use Shelter's directory to find local agencies, or contact Civil Legal Advice for free initial advice.